Vitamin C Supplementation

 intake of ascorbic acid would likely benefit those suffering from some forms of anemia, leukemia, left-sided

-ovarian cysts, or from prostatitis, the same higher Vitamin C dosages would worsen certain liver conditions
+ovarian cysts, or from prostatitis, the same higher Vitamin C intake would worsen certain liver conditions

 (hemochromatosis), benign prostatic hypertrophy, or more serious kidney diseases (renal failure).

 Larger amounts of Vitamin C lower Manganese levels and aid greater insulin production in those capable of